 - In the first year of the Model, non-hospital costs were contained, and Medicare saved money on both hospital and non-hospital costs. - In the second year of the Model, Maryland Medicare hospital cost growth remained stable, but non-hospital costs increased and even offset some of the hospital savings achieved in the first year.
-Maryland exceeded the national Medicare total cost of care growth rate in CY 2015 by approximately 0.33 percent. - In the third year of the Model, hospital cost growth rate was favorable compared to the nation, but non-hospital growth continued to be a concern.
-Medicare total cost of care growth in Maryland was lower than the nation by 0.73 percentage points in CY 2016. - In the fourth year of the Model, hospital cost growth rate continued to be favorable compared to the nation, and non-hospital growth continued to be a

-- concern.
-Medicare total cost of care growth in Maryland was above than the nation by 0.75 percentage points in CY 2017. - In the fifth year of the Model with preliminary data through June, hospital cost growth rate has been favorable compared to the nation.
-Non-hospital cost growth continues to be a concern and is being closely monitored.
-Medicare total cost of care growth in Maryland is approximately 0.79 percentage below the nation with preliminary data through June 2018.
+Maryland exceeded the national

+Medicare total cost of care growth rate in CY 2015 by approximately 0.33 percent.

+- In the third year of the Model, hospital cost growth rate was favorable compared to the nation, but non-hospital growth continued to be higher than the nation.
+Even so, Medicare total cost of care growth in Maryland was lower than the nation by 0.73 percentage points in CY 2016. - In the fourth year of the Model, hospital cost growth rate continued to be favorable compared to the nation, and non-hospital growth continued to be a concern.
+Medicare total cost of care growth in Maryland was above than the nation by 0.75 percentage points in CY 2017. - In the fifth year of the Model, hospital cost growth rate continued to be favorable compared to the nation.
+While Maryland non-hospital growth was marginally higher than the national growth rate, national trends in non-hospital utilization increased significantly.
+As a result, Maryland's total cost of care growth was 1.30 percentage points below the nation through December 2018.

-The following figures represent actual growth trends for the current calendar year month versus the prior calendar year month.
+The following figures represent actual growth trends over the five years of the All-Payer Model.
+The trend measures growth for the current calendar year month versus the prior calendar year month.

 Figure 4.
-Total Cost of Care per Capita, CY 2014-June 2018
+Total Cost of Care per Capita, CY 2014-CY 2018

 Figure 5.
-Medicare Hospital Spending per Capita, CY 2014- June 2018
+Medicare Hospital Spending per Capita, CY 2014- CY 2018

-Staff is continuing to monitor growth trends for hospital and total cost of care.
+Staff is continuing to monitor growth trends for hospital and total cost of care as we continue under the Total Cost of Care Model.

-Section II - Stakeholder Engagement
+Section II - Workgroup Activities

-The HSCRC continues to engage broadly with stakeholders in guiding policy and methodology development through various workgroup meetings throughout CY 2018.
-The Performance Measurement and Total Cost of Care Workgroups have met monthly and the Payment Models Workgroup re-convened for monthly meetings in September
+The HSCRC continued to engage broadly with stakeholders in guiding policy and methodology development through various workgroup meetings throughout CY 2018.
+The Performance Measurement and Total Cost of Care Workgroups met monthly and the Payment Models Workgroup re-convened for monthly meetings in September 2018.

-2018.
 Various subgroups were convened to help further refine new policies and methodologies impacting hospitals.

-Figure 7 depicts the current structure of the stakeholder engagement Workgroups.
-All Workgroup meetings are conducted in public sessions, and comments are solicited from the public at each meeting.
-There are also a number of sub-workgroup meetings and task forces to discuss technical, data-driven matters related to specific policies, which report back to the larger Workgroups.
+Figure 7 depicts the structure of the stakeholder engagement workgroups in 2018.
+All workgroup meetings are conducted in public sessions, and comments are solicited from the public at each meeting.
+There are also a number of sub-workgroup meetings and task forces to discuss technical, data-driven matters related to specific policies, which report back to the larger workgroups.
 Input is also solicited in informal meetings with stakeholders.